Pedro Lucas (footballer, born 1998)

-Pedro Lucas Schwaizer (born 5 September 1998) is a Brazilian professional footballer who plays for Slovenian club Olimpija Ljubljana as a forward.
+Pedro Lucas Schwaizer (born 5 September 1998) is a Brazilian professional footballer who plays as a forward.

 Club career

 Born in Vale Real, Pedro Lucas joined the youth academy of Internacional in 2008.
 In 2015, he captained the under-17 side and scored 25 goals in 42 matches.

 Ahead of the 2019 season, Pedro Lucas was promoted to the senior team.
 On 22 January, he made his professional debut, playing the whole ninety minutes of a 1–0 win against São Luiz, in Campeonato Gaúcho.

 On 20 July 2021, he moved to Portugal and signed with Mafra.

 Personal life

 Pedro Lucas' younger sister, Maria Luiza, is also a footballer.
 Their father André represented Grêmio at the junior level.